Health Education Certificate

-This fully online graduate level certificate program is offered in partnership with RMC Health.
-The courses assist educators in identifying, designing, and implementing effective school-based health education in order to support the needs of schools and youth.
-Core components of the certificate courses will focus on Comprehensive Health Education, Coordinated School Health, National Health Education Standards, and the characteristics of effective health education curricula.
+This fully online graduate level certificate program assists educators in identifying, designing, and implementing effective school-based health education in order to support the needs of schools and youth.
+Core components of the certificate courses will focus on comprehensive health education, coordinated school health, National Health Education Standards and the characteristics of effective health education curricula.
 Culturally responsive classroom practices and effective teaching strategies will be examined to support health education.

 ||Preferred Sequence & Term Offered|

 This course is an overview of the principles of behavior change as they relate to health education in both theory and practice.
 It examines theory in relation to current issues of education in general and health education in particular.
 This course will acquaint students with basic information, philosophy, and professional organizations unique to health education.
 This course will also examine the characteristics of effective school-based health education programs.
 Issues of ethnicity, culture, and race as they relate to health will be examined throughout the course.